 Thinking of Heiji made Ran purse her lips, frowning, her eyebrows furrowing.
 She felt like there was something she was forgetting about Heiji, something important.
 It was a strange feeling, and Ran didn't quite understand it either, and didn't like it either.
 She had caught herself looking at Heiji strangely a few times after they had met up again later in the afternoon.
 They had a late lunch together, although Heiji had barely touched his food, she recalled.
 For some reason, Ran couldn't help but think there was something slightly off about the Osakan Detective, but she just couldn't put her finger on it.

 Conan and Kazuha didn't act like there was anything strange though, so perhaps Ran was only imagining things.
 Nodding her head, Ran decided that must have been it.
 It had just been awhile since they had last seen each other, and that must have been what was causing it.
 Shivering a little, realizing that the real reason behind her case of the sudden chills was not in fact, her imagination overreacting to strange thoughts, but the fact that tonight was actually a bit chilly.
-Strange- had it been like this earlier, she wondered, giving her arms a quick rub.
+Strange- had it been like this earlier?
+She couldn't help but wonder, giving her arms a quick rub.
 Perhaps it was going to rain soon?
 At any rate, if it kept up like this, perhaps she should set out an extra blanket for Conan tonight, knowing how the young boy often got colds.

 Too many colds, Ran thought, sometimes worrying that he missed too much school because of them.
 Then again, Conan's grades were always great, so she didn't have to worry too much about them.

 Ran paused, stopping in her tracks, blinking a little.
 What was that sound?
 Glancing around, she looked for the source of it.
 There was a sudden rush of cold air, which caused Ran to shiver all the more, wrapping her arms around her.
 It was almost summer, so why was it suddenly this cold?